 Claiming the fact that fear has kept me from using my voice (and stepping into my calling) over the years due to what others would "think" has recently freed me.
 In the past, fear has halted me from allowing the words to flow about my own spiritual formation.
 When weeks ticked by with few posts at my healing blog or here at this blog, I wondered why I couldn't speak up and say the things in my head and on my heart.
 When opportunities arose to minister, I often shrugged away more quickly than I stepped forward.
 I was holding myself back.
 But, what was I afraid of?

 Here is what I know.
 God calls us to not hide our lights.
-He makes us each unique.
-He calls us to shine our light.
+The Creator makes us each unique.
+God calls us to shine our light.
 None of our stories are the same.
 None of our callings are alike (maybe similar, but none exactly alike).
 We each have a unique voice and creative avenue (yes, you are creative!) to express our voice.
 My outlet for years and years has been writing.
 As a young girl, in diary format.
 Then as a journalist.
 Now as a journey-er, so to speak.

 Words have always been part of me.
 There are stacks and stacks of journals under my bed of my most intimate thoughts.
 Please, don't everyone rush to scour under my mattress.
 I doubt those words are really that intimate or exciting to anyone other than me and God!